mosip/mosip-infra/deployment/v3/cluster/on-prem/README.md

   ./install.sh
   ```
 * This will bring up all istio components and the ingress-gateways.
-* When using metallb, change the type of ingerssgateway service to loadbalancer in iop.yaml, so that metallb will provision loadbalancer ips for the ingressgateway service.
 * Check inressgateway services using;
   ```
   kubectl get svc -n istio-system